K9 Thunder: Romania

 On 23 September 2022, Romanian Minister of National Defense Vasile Dîncu visited South Korea and signed a letter of intent to strengthen defense cooperation.
 On 26 September, Romanian media reported that the military was interested in purchasing K9 Thunder and K2 Black Panther.
 Besides the K9 howitzers, Romania also expressed interest in the K239 Chunmoo multiple rocket launcher and the K21 infantry fighting vehicle.
 On 6 February 2023, Hanwha Aerospace and Romarm signed a memorandum of understanding for Romanian production of powders, explosives and other ground military systems.

 In July, it was reported that Romania planned to acquire 54 (3 systems of 18) K9 Thunders.
 Romania also discussed the possibility of license producing some parts locally with Hanwha Aerospace.
 One Romanian commentator, retired general Virgil Bălăceanu, argued that the K9 acquisition was part of a broader shift back to tracked and away from wheeled vehicles in military doctrine, motivated by the observed importance of all-terrain mobility in combat during the Russian invasion of Ukraine.
 A second stage of the program, however, includes the acquisition of two systems consisting of 18 wheeled howitzers each intended to equip the lighter Vânători de munte units.

 The contract bid for the tracked systems started on 29 July 2023, and three companies participated: BMC Savunma Sanayi with the T-155 Firtina, Krauss-Maffei Wegmann with the Panzerhaubitze 2000, and Hanwha with the K9 Thunder.
 Of the three participants, only Hanwha progressed to the second phase of the bid, which involved negotiations regarding the technical and financial proposal.
 The second phase was completed in April 2024, though no final contract was signed.

 On 19 June 2024, Romanian Defense Minister Angel Tîlvăr finally decided to introduce 54 K9s worth ₩1.3 trillion ($920 million) during an official meeting with South Korean Defense Minister Shin Won-sik, who is visiting Romania.
 The Romanian version is called K9 Tunet and will have the "most modern technical specifications" of the K9 according to Peter Bae, the vice president of Hanwha Aerospace Europe.
 The first 18 vehicles will be completely built at the Changwon factory in Korea while the rest will be assembled in Romania.

 On 9 July 2024, Hanwha Aerospace signed the ₩1.3 trillion contract with the Romanian Ministry of Defense to supply 54 K9s and 36 K10s, including ammunition and support equipment packages.
 Hanwha will deliver the vehicle from 2027 in cooperation with a local defense company in Romania.

-Hanwha plans to build the local production factory in Dâmbovița County, commencing in Q1 2026 for two years.
-Meanwhile, Hanwha will deliver 18 K9s and 12 K10s from South Korea.
+Hanwha plans to build the local production factory in Petrești, Dâmbovița County.
+Named the Hanwha Armoured Vehicle Centre of Excellence (H-ACE) Europe, the facility will be the first of its kind in Europe.
+With an area of 180,000 m^{2}, the factory will also feature testing facilities, a driving test track and advanced assembly lines.
+The construction began in February 2026.
+Meanwhile, Hanwha will deliver 18 K9s and 12 K10s from South Korea by autumn 2026.
+All vehicles will be delivered in three batches over a period of five years.